btj-fyi/public/Grokking System Design Interview/Imgur Ruminator/design.md

 I also forgot to describe the implementation of the anti-abuse features although I did include the possibility of malicious use of the system.

+I did not give any considerations to load balancing, high-availability, redundancy, disaster recovery.

 # References
 - [Redis Queue](https://redis.com/glossary/redis-queue/)
 - [Using your Database as a Queue?](https://codeopinion.com/using-your-database-as-a-queue/)